OneMain Holdings Inc. (OMF) Shares Down Despite Recent Market Volatility - News Heater

-OneMain Holdings Inc. (NYSE: OMF)’s stock price has decreased by -1.41 compared to its previous closing price of 48.24.
-However, the company has seen a 2.13% increase in its stock price over the last five trading sessions.
+OneMain Holdings Inc. (NYSE: OMF)’s stock price has gone decline by -6.06 in comparison to its previous close of 48.04, however, the company has experienced a -6.45% decrease in its stock price over the last five trading days.

 Is It Worth Investing in OneMain Holdings Inc. (NYSE: OMF) Right Now?

-OneMain Holdings Inc. (NYSE: OMF) has a higher price-to-earnings ratio of 7.73x compared to its average ratio, and the 36-month beta value for OMF is at 1.73.
-Analysts have varying views on the stock, with 11 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for OneMain Holdings Inc. (NYSE: OMF) is 7.33x, which is above its average ratio.
+Moreover, the 36-month beta value for OMF is 1.73.
+Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023